jonas-trms/edge_contraction/README.md

 f 2 3 7
 ```
 ## Attributions
-The library [Matrix_hub](https://github.com/Amoiensis/Matrix_hub) is used in this project, under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The library [OpenBLAS](https://www.netlib.org/blas/) is used under [this license](https://github.com/xianyi/OpenBLAS/blob/develop/LICENSE) and the library [LAPACKE](https://www.netlib.org/lapack/lapacke.html) is used under [this license](https://github.com/Reference-LAPACK/lapack/blob/master/LICENSE).

 The images of the edge operations come from [_Mesh optimization_](https://doi.org/10.1145/166117.166119).